 Near the end of the hallway, a light casts a shadow on my boots.
 Steve nods and follows me into a seemingly barren office.
 While we struggle out of our winter coats, a slight and wiry man with a hooked nose appears, his bony hand outstretched towards both of us.
 Whether due to my grief, the lateness of the hour on a frigid winter evening, or simply our lawyer’s way of doing business, introductions are made and disposed of expeditiously.

 After Steve and I are seated, the man with a face like one of the Gringott bankers in Harry Potter listens.
-At the same time, I begin retracing an abbreviated version of the events leading up to our visit, beginning with my mother’s stroke, winding through the discovery of the covert will she penned after my visit in August, before culminating with her death.
+At the same time, I begin retracing an abbreviated version of the events leading up to our visit, starting with my mother’s stroke, winding through the discovery of the covert will she penned after my stay in August, before culminating with her death.

 “As well, my mother’s bank and investment representatives froze all accounts after her death.”
 The gnome-faced lawyer nods without comment.